Varaphalam: Plot

-The story is about Thilakan and his two sons, one of them blind, Unni (Sreenivasan), and the other one deaf, Balan (Mukesh).The story takes a turn when the sons marry and their in-laws try to steal the family money.
-Krishnankutty (Jagathy) is a clever but honest caretaker for the deaf and blind siblings, who is constantly at odds with their in-laws.
-Being astute he senses the actual intentions of the in laws and warns the brothers.
+The story is about Sreedharan Nair and his two sons, one of them blind, Unni, and the other one deaf, Balan.
+The story takes a turn when the sons marry, and their in-laws try to steal the family money.
+Krishnankutty is a clever but honest caretaker for the deaf and blind siblings, who is constantly at odds with their in-laws.
+Being astute he senses the actual intentions of the in-laws and warns the brothers.
 His run-ins with the in-laws give some genuine comic moments.
-The in laws start wading into forbidden territory in their quest to grab money finally The father (Thilakan), steps in and carries out the burden of sorting things out.
+The in laws start wading into forbidden territory in their quest to grab money finally, the patriarch, Sreedharan Nair, steps in and carries out the burden of sorting things out.